-One of the most well known tick-borne disease, Lyme disease, was first described in North America in the 1970s in Lyme, Connecticut, the town for which it was then named.
-This disease has since been reported from many areas of the country, including most counties in California.
+One of the most well-known tick-borne diseases, Lyme Disease, was first described in North America in the 1970s in Lyme, Connecticut, the town for which it was then named.
+This disease has since been reported in many areas of the country, including most counties in California.

 What We Do Know

 We do know that so far this year (2021), there have been 39 doges in Mendocino County and 521 in Sonoma County infected with Lyme disease.
 In 2014, Sonoma alone had 848.